jgilchrist/pybib/README.md

 ## Installation

-This package is available on PyPi and can be installed with the following command:
+The package is available on PyPi and can be installed with the following command:

 ```sh
 $ pip3 install --user pybib
 ```

 For user-only installs, pip installs scripts to the directory `~/.local/bin`, so make sure it's in your path.
+If you would prefer to install it system-wide, just leave out the `--user` flag.

 ## Usage examples